16 Nov Bulletproof Your Shoulders

 2. The same individual walking across a room on a sturdy floor.

 Would you want to walk across the room on a sturdy floor, or the uneven floor?
 Most would agree in taking the easy route of the sturdy, more level surface.
 Wouldn’t it be easier to perform higher-level exercises such as jumping, cutting, landing, and running on the more sturdy surface?
 The shoulder moves off of the shoulder blade in a similar manner.
 This is why it is imperative to address scapular muscle function when the goal is to prevent overuse injuries and enhance the performance of the shoulder.
-To learn more about the anatomical structures of the shoulder, Watch this video!

 This Article breaks down How To Bulletproof Your Shoulder into 5 Parts: